tc39/code-of-conduct/reporting.md

 ### What happens after you file a report?

-Reports will receive urgent and immediate attention from the Code of Conduct Enforcement Subcommittee.
+Reports will receive urgent and immediate attention from the Code of Conduct Committee.
 Please refer to the [Enforcement Manual][] for the complete information on how reports will be processed.

 ### Appealing

-Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the subcommittee, contact the TC39 Code of Conduct group at [tc39-conduct@ecma-international.com][tc39-conduct] with your appeal and they will review the case.
+To appeal a decision of the Code of Conduct Committee, contact the [Ecma Secretariat][] which will transfer the matter to the Ecma ExeCom.

 [Enforcement Manual]: /code-of-conduct-proposal/enforcement
 [tc39-conduc]: mailto:tc39-conduct@ecma-international.com
+[Ecma Secretariat]: ???@ecma-international.com